 - A new tab/csv download for 2025 constituencies in our:

-The official GSS ID hasn’t been released for Northern Irish constituencies yet, so in the meantime we’re using a unique ID based on the three letter IDs for new constituencies created by Philip Brown and Alasdair Rae for their hexmap of the new constituencies.
-We’ll cover both IDs when they’re released, but the three letter ones are nice, and would be good to see adopted wider!
+This contains both the official GSS id, and a unique ID based on the three letter IDs for new constituencies created by Philip Brown and Alasdair Rae for their hexmap of the new constituencies.
+This is useful in some instances because the GSS codes are not unique to the new constituencies (some Scottish constituencies are unchanged).

 Repowering Democracy